Closing Your Inground Pool

 1. Remove all deck equipment (ladders, handrails, pool alarms, etc.) and store

-- Water level should be lowered below skimmer face plate.
+- The water level should be lowered below the skimmer faceplate.
 If you are in a high water table area, this recommendation may be modified.
 See store for details.

 - Plug skimmer.
 A “gizzmo” acts as a plug and an ice compensator and is recommended.
 (For inground pools only)